 New Regulation for Local Accommodation in Porto

-The regulation proposed in February 2023 intends to classify Porto parishes according to the actual number of dwellings available for housing and local accommodation establishments, separating them into two groups: the “containment areas” for new AL registrations will be the parishes with a pressure equal to or greater than 15%; and the “sustainable development areas” will be the parishes with a pressure not reaching 15%.
+The regulation proposed in February 2023 and then approved in April now classifies Porto’s parishes according to the actual number of dwellings available for housing and local accommodation establishments, separating them into two groups: the “containment areas” for new AL registrations, which are the parishes with a pressure equal to or greater than 15%; and the “sustainable development areas” which now are the parishes where the AL pressure does not reach 15%.

 In light of the new proposal, the new containment areas encompass all parishes in the historic center (Vitória (with a pressure of 60.5%), São Nicolau (48.3%), Sé (44.1%), Santo Ildefonso ( 38.3%) and Miragaia (21.8%), with the exception of Cedofeita (which registers a pressure of only 9.1%).

-Likewise, the parish of Bonfim is now free of restrictions too (currently with 8.1% pressure).
+Likewise, and close enough to the historic center to be grouped in with the older areas, the parish of Bonfim is now free of restrictions too (currently with 8.1% pressure).

 All other parishes in the municipality of Porto do not have any restrictions for new Local Accommodation licenses: Aldoar (0.3%), Campanhã (1%), Foz do Douro (2.6%), Lordelo do Ouro (1.1 %), Massarelos (7.1%), Paranhos (1%), Nevogilde (1%) and Ramalde (0.6%).